About Mackinac Island

 Woods is another one of my favorite places to dine on the island.
 Stop in after a round of golf at The Jewel’s back nine, or pop in for a light lunch, duck pin bowling, or their famous hotdogs and popcorn and enjoy stepping back in time.
 Read my complete guide to Woods here.

 Hike up to Arch Rock and enjoy the beautiful lake views, hiking trails, and fresh air.
-It’s also an incredible spot for star gazing.
+It’s also an incredible spot for star gazing on clear evenings.

 Take a bike ride around the island, and enjoy the 8.2 mile bike-friendly path of M-182, which is the world’s only highway where cars aren’t permitted.
 Stop along the way at Cannonball Restaurant, British Landing, and other hiking stop along the way to learn more about the island’s history, take in incredible scenery, discover ice-cold springs, and enjoy the island’s walkways.